Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Observations

-In addition, observations were taken with the \texttt{Hamamatsu ORCA-Quest 2} qCMOS camera mounted on the 1.23-meter telescope at Calar Alto Observatory.
+In addition, observations were taken with the \texttt{Hamamatsu ORCA-Quest\,2} qCMOS camera mounted on the 1.23-meter telescope at Calar Alto Observatory.
 The camera has a detector size of $4096\times2304$ active pixels and a pixel size of $4.6\times4.6\,\mathrm{\mu m}$.
 The camera has a particularly low readout noise which has been measured to be only $0.3e^{-1}$ and a readout time of only $0.039$\,sec \citep{kry}.
 We observed using $4\times4$ binning.
 The focal length of the telescope is about 9870\,mm. resulting in a field of view of $6.6'\times3.7'$ and a pixel scale (unbinned) of $0.10\,\mathrm{arcsec/pixel}$.
 ZTF\,J2130 was observed without filter on five nights with the OLT and an exposure time of 10-20\,sec as well as on one additional night with the CAHA 1.23-meter telescope and an exposure time of 2\,sec, also without filter.
 The observations are summarized in Table \ref{Observations_J2130}.

 For the OLT data, standard image calibration was conducted following \citet{warner}.
 Dark and flat frame calibration was conducted using ten dark frames taken on each night with the same exposure times and at the same temperatures as the science frames.
-Ten twilight flat frames were taken on 5 May, 2024 without a filter and with an exposure time of $60\,\mathrm{ms}$ to reach an average number of counts of $75\%$ of the full well depth.
+Ten twilight flat frames were taken on May 5, 2024 without a filter and with an exposure time of $60\,\mathrm{ms}$ to reach an average number of counts of $75\%$ of the full well depth.
 To create a master flat frame, 20 dark frames with the same exposure time and the same temperature as the flat frames were also taken on the same night.
 The resulting master flat frame was used to calibrate all light frames.
-Image calibration was conducted using a \texttt{Python} pipeline using standard \texttt{astropy} and \texttt{ccdproc} packages \citep{astropy,ccdproc}.
+Image calibration was conducted using a \textsc{Python} pipeline using standard \textsc{astropy} and \textsc{ccdproc} packages \citep{astropy,ccdproc}.
 A master dark frame was subtracted from the science frames, and the science frames were divided by a master flat frame.
-Due to the short exposure time and the low noise of the \texttt{Hamamatsu ORCA-Quest 2} camera, no dark subtraction was performed.
+Due to the short exposure time and the low noise of the \texttt{Hamamatsu ORCA-Quest\,2} camera, no dark subtraction was performed.
+There was also no flat frame calibration because no flat frames were available and the weather conditions did not allow us to take twilight flats.